-6.3 Disclosure to a supervisor or manager
+6.3 Disclosure to a team leader or manager

-If a public official discloses information to a supervisor or manager and the supervisor or manager has reasonable grounds to believe that the information concerns, or could concern, disclosable conduct, the supervisor or manager must give the information to an Authorised Officer of the Office as soon as reasonably practicable.
+If a public official discloses information to a team leader or manager and the team leader or manager has reasonable grounds to believe that the information concerns, or could concern, disclosable conduct, the team leader or manager must give the information to an Authorised Officer of the Office as soon as reasonably practicable.

-Where such a disclosure is made to a supervisor or manager, that person must make a written record of the fact of the disclosure, and if the disclosure is not in writing, they must make a written record of the substance of the disclosure and of the time and date of the disclosure.
+Where such a disclosure is made to a team leader or manager, that person must make a written record of the fact of the disclosure, and if the disclosure is not in writing, they must make a written record of the substance of the disclosure and of the time and date of the disclosure.